AkashTiwariOfficial/iNotebook/README.md

 - 📱 **Responsive Design** for all devices
 - ⚡ **Instant UI Updates** with React Context
 - 🗂️ **Tag-based Organization**
+- 📬 Automatically receive an email upon sending a feedback to us
 ---

 ## ✨ Double-Tap Editing